morkonda/rebound/README.md

-*  **examples/outer_solar_system**
+*  **examples/bouncing_balls_corners**

   This example is using the following modules:
   `gravity_direct.c`
-  `boundaries_open.c`
-  `integrator_wh.c`
-  `collisions_none.c`

-  This example uses the symplectic Wisdom Holman integrator to integrate the outer planets of the solar system.
-The initial conditions are taken from Applegate et al 1986.
-Pluto is a test particle.
-This example is a good starting point for any long term orbit integrations.

-  You probably want to turn off the visualization for any serious runs.
-  Just go to the makefile and set `OPENGL=0`.

-  You might also want to change the integrator in the Makefile to `integrator_ias15.c` which is an extremly high order accurate integrator that can handle close encounters really well.
+  `boundaries_periodic.c`
+  `integrator_leapfrog.c`
+  `collisions_tree.c`

+  This example tests collision detection methods accros box boundaries.
+  There are four particles, one in each corner.
+To see the ghost boxes in OpenGL press `g` while the simulation is running.

-*  **examples/overstability**
+*  **examples/shearing_sheet_fft**

   This example is using the following modules:
-  `gravity_none.c`
+  `gravity_fft.c`
   `boundaries_shear.c`
   `integrator_sei.c`
   `collisions_sweep.c`

-  A narrow box of Saturn's rings is simulated to study the viscous overstability.
-Collisions are resolved using the plane-sweep method.

-  It takes about 30 orbits for the overstability to occur.
-You can speed up the calculation by turning off the visualization.
-Just press `d` while the simulation is running.
-Press `d` again to turn it back on.

-  You can change the viewing angle of the camera with your mouse or by pressing the `r` key.
+  This problem is identical to the other shearing sheet examples but uses an FFT based gravity solver.
+  To run this example, you need to install the FFTW library.
+  Collisions are detected using a plane sweep algorithm.
+  There is no tree present in this simulation.

-*  **examples/prdrag**
+*  **examples/dragforce**

   This example is using the following modules:
-  `gravity_direct.c`
+  `gravity_none.c`
   `boundaries_open.c`
+  `collisions_none.c`
   `integrator_ias15.c`
-  `collisions_none.c`

-  This example provides an implementation of the Poynting-Robertson effect.
-The code is using the IAS15 integrator which is ideally suited for this velocity dependent force.
+  This is a very simple example on how to implement a velocity dependent drag force.
+The example uses the IAS15 integrator, which is ideally suited to handle non-conservative forces.
+  No gravitational forces or collisions are present.

-*  **examples/restarting_simulation**
+*  **examples/granulardynamics**

   This example is using the following modules:
-  `gravity_direct.c`
-  `boundaries_shear.c`
-  `integrator_sei.c`
-  `collisions_direct.c`

-  This example demonstrates how to restart a simulation using a binary file.
-A shearing sheet ring simulation is used, but the same method can be applied to any other type of simulation.

-  First, run the program with `./nbody`.
-  Random initial conditions are created and a restart file is written once per orbit.
-  Then, to restart the simulation, run the program with `./nbody --restart restart.bin`.
+  `gravity_none.c`
+  `boundaries_periodic.c`
+  `integrator_leapfrog.c`
+  `collisions_tree.c`

+  This example is about granular dynamics.
+No gravitational forces are present in this example, which is why the module `gravity_none.c` is used.
+Two boundary layers made of particles simulate shearing walls.
+These walls are heating up the particles, create a dense and cool layer in the middle.

-*  **examples/restricted_threebody**
+*  **examples/closeencounter_record**

   This example is using the following modules:
   `gravity_direct.c`
   `boundaries_open.c`
-  `integrator_wh.c`
-  `collisions_none.c`

-  This example simulates a disk of test particles around a central object, being perturbed by a planet.
+  `integrator_ias15.c`
+  `collisions_direct.c`

+  This example integrates a densly packed planetary system which becomes unstable on a timescale of only a few orbits.
+  The example is identical to the `close_encounter` sample, except that the collisions are recorded and written to a file.
+What kind of collisions are recorded can be easily modified.
+It is also possible to implement some additional physics whenever a collision has been detection (e.g. fragmentation).
+  The collision search is by default a direct search, i.e. O(N^2) but can be changed to a tree by using the `collisions_tree.c` module.

 *  **examples/restricted_threebody_mpi**